AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 * ProgressBar
 * WebView

+Let's look at a few in more detail.

 #### TextViews

 Simply, they display text that's provided to them.
 You can change the text, text color, typeface, size, etc. Think of it like changing fonts in a word processor.